Dr. Sarah E. Lageson

 Sarah Lageson received her PhD in Sociology from the University of Minnesota.
 Her current research examines the growth of online crime data, mugshots, and criminal records that create new forms of “digital punishment.”
-Sarah is a grant recipient of the 2017 National Institutes of Justice New Investigator/Early Career Program in the Social and Behavioral Sciences and Science, Technology, Engineering and Mathematics (STEM) for her study of criminal record accuracy.
+Sarah is a grant recipient of the National Institutes of Justice New Investigator Early Career Award for her study of criminal records.
 Her work has appeared in Criminology, Law and Society Review, Law and Social Inquiry, Punishment & Society, The British Journal of Sociology, Contexts, and numerous edited volumes.
 A former Americorps VISTA volunteer and Research Coordinator for the Council on Crime and Justice in Minneapolis, Sarah is interested in mixed methods research and producing scholarship accessible to policy and broader public debate.

 Sarah Lageson.
 2017.
 “Crime Data, the Internet, and Free Speech: An Evolving Legal Consciousness.”
 Law &

 Mike Vuolo, Sarah Lageson, and Chris Uggen.
 2017.
 “Criminal Record Questions in the Era of ‘Ban the Box.’”

 Sarah Lageson.
 2016.
 “Found Out and Opting Out: The Consequences of Online Criminal Records for Families.”

 Sarah Lageson.
 2016.
 “Digital Punishment’s Tangled Web.”
 Contexts 15(1):22-27.
 Available online.
+Reprinted in